TERA: Self-Supervised Learning of Transformer Encoder Representation for Speech: Experimental Setup

-We measure the phoneme prediction performance with classifiers trained on top of TERA representations.
-Following previous work~\cite{cpc, modified_cpc}, we adopt the common setup using 41 possible phoneme classes and the \textit{train-clean-100} subset of LibriSpeech~\cite{librispeech}.
-For a fair comparison, we use aligned phoneme labels and train/test split provided in the CPC ~\cite{cpc} and Modified CPC\cite{modified_cpc}.
+We measure the frame-wise phoneme prediction performance with classifiers trained on top of representations.
+Following previous work~\cite{cpc, modified_cpc}, we adapt the common setup using 41 possible phoneme classes and the \textit{train-clean-100} subset of LibriSpeech~\cite{librispeech}.
+To make the comparison as fair as possible, we use aligned phoneme labels and train/test split provided in the CPC ~\cite{cpc} and Modified CPC\cite{modified_cpc} literature.
+We derive 10\% of the data from the training split and use it as the development set.
 Following the previous work~\cite{cpc}, we utilize linear classifiers to measure the linear separability of phonemes.
-These classifiers are denoted as \textit{Linear}.
-Additionally, in order to compare with Modified CPC~\cite{modified_cpc}, we also report results from performing linear classification with a concatenation of 8 windows, which matches the average length of a phoneme.
-We denote this type of classifier setting as \textit{Concat}.
-As not all the information encoded is linearly accessible, in addition to measuring linear separability, we also evaluated classifiers with a single hidden layer, following the same settings in CPC~\cite{cpc}.
-We denote such setting as \textit{1 Hidden}.
-We intentionally use publicly known settings described above to link our works with previous ones, and to allow easier comparison.
+We denote these classifiers as \textit{linear}.
+Additionally, following the work of Modified CPC~\cite{modified_cpc}, we also report results from performing linear classification with a concatenation of 8 windows, which matches the average length of a phoneme.
+We denote this type of classifier setting as \textit{linear concat}.
+As not all the information encoded is linearly accessible, in addition to measuring linear separability, we also use classifiers with one single hidden layer, following the same settings as in \cite{cpc}.
+We denote such setting as \textit{1-hidden}.